-- Has the event strengthened an important relationship or even the relationship with the person who hurt us?
+- Has the event strengthened an important relationship, or even the relationship with the person who hurt us?

-- Have we developed greater feelings of compassion or forgiveness
+- Have we developed greater feelings of compassion or forgiveness?

 Other areas of research on simple and accessible ways of reducing stress levels suggest that classical music is very effective (and far superior to pop, jazz or even silence) as is getting in touch with our inner clown.
 People who use humour to cope with stress have particularly healthy immune systems and are 40% less likely to suffer heart attacks and stroke and live, on average, 4.5 years longer.
-Even watching a funny film scene (experimenters chose the ‘orgasm scene’ from When Harry met Sally reduces blood pressure whereas watching a stressful scene (the opening scene from the war film Saving Private Ryan significantly raises blood pressure.
+Even watching a funny film scene (experimenters chose the ‘orgasm scene’ from When Harry met Sally) reduces blood pressure whereas watching a stressful scene (the opening scene from the war film Saving Private Ryan) significantly raises blood pressure.

 Other research supports the notion that praying for others’ happiness and well-being helps to reduce stress levels and improve our own sense of well-being.
 But if we pray for things for ourselves, such as an improvement in our own material situation, no such benefits result.
 No surprises there!

-For dog owners, the good news is that you suffer less stress and depression and have better chances of staying healthy or recovering quickly if you get sick.
+For dog owners the good news is that you suffer less stress and depression and have better chances of staying healthy or recovering quickly if you get sick.
 Heart-attack dog owners are nine times more likely to survive the year than non-dog owners.
-To counter the possibility that dog owners are naturally happier people, non-dog-owning hypertensive New Yorkers were recruited and randomly allocated a dog.
+To counter the possibility that dog owners are naturally happier people, non dog-owning hypertensive New Yorkers were recruited and randomly allocated a dog.
 After six months it became clear that dogs are more effective than commonly used drugs at controlling high blood pressure.
 Perhaps, more interestingly, none of the people randomly allocated dogs for the study opted to return their dog – they felt so much happier with a dog.

 Several theories have been advanced to account for this dog effect (cats don’t confer similar benefits) but it seems that one of the most important benefits is the social one.
 Quite simply, dogs help a person make friends.
 In one study one out of every ten people stopped to talk to a person walking a Labrador (the chat rate was much lower with people walking Rotweillers so choose your dog carefully if you want the full range of health benefits).
 Social isolation and loneliness have consistently been shown to be associated with much higher stress levels, rates of disease and mortality.
-So while people are the cause of much of our stress we cannot live without them, and should rather find effective ways to minimise our stress levels and maximise our chances of happiness and well-being.
+So while people are the cause of much of our stress we cannot live without them, and should rather find effective ways to minimise our stress levels and maximise our and others’ chances of happiness and well-being.